 - Certification of Termination of Employment issued by the Department of Labor and Employment (DOLE) or by the Philippine Overseas Labor Office (POLO);

-- Notice of Termination of Employment issued by the employer or duly notarized Affidavit of Termination of Employment
+- Notice of Termination of Employment from the employer or duly notarized Affidavit of Termination of Employment

-1. For faster approval, make sure that all the information written for both the documents and the online information is the same, especially for the date and reason for separation.
+- For faster approval, ensure that all the information written for both the documents and the online information is the same, especially for the date and reason for separation.

-2. Do not apply more than three times, if your applications were rejected for two consecutive tries so that SSS will not stop your account from applying again.
+- Only apply up to three times if your applications were rejected for two consecutive tries, so SSS will not stop your account from applying again.
 Always double-check all the information before hitting the “submit” button.

-Remember, the SSS Unemployment Benefit is not a loan, it is a cash grant that you can get from SSS if you are eligible.
-You do not need to pay it even if you will find a new job.
+Remember, the SSS Unemployment Benefit is not a loan; it is a cash grant you can get from SSS if you are eligible.
+You do not need to pay for it even if you find a new job.

 Did you apply for the SSS Unemployment Benefit?
-Was it approved and you received the proceeds?
+Was it approved?
 Please share these in the Comments Section.